newrelic-experimental/nr1-programmability-201-workshop/WALKTHROUGH.md

 ## Step Zero

-- Create a new Nerdlet and new Launucher: `nr1 create`
+- Create a new Nerdlet and new Launcher: `nr1 create`
   - Connect the launcher using the `nr1.json` files

 ## Step One

-- Create your `Grid` in the application retun statement
+- Create your `Grid` in the application return statement

 ```js
 return (